trilogy-data/pytrilogy/preql/core/processing/README.md

 - See if an aggregation from a datasource can produce the field
 - See if a join between datasources can produce the field at grain
 - See if the function requires complex derivation, such as a window function
-- See if the concept is a filtered concept, and build a derivation
 - Etc

 In the second pass, all datasources will be converted to CTEs.